Christmas-Missionary/tictactoe/README.md

 * If there is something wrong, feel free to report an issue detailing what happened, including any warnings or errors.
 I have not tested this on Windows with MSVC at all, and I don't feel like setting up a VM.
 Any reports of bugs or compilation errors will be much appreciated.

 * I originally planned on having the build instructions be in regards to CMake, but due to this repo only having three implementation files (main.c, tictactoe.c, term.c), it was overkill.
-I have decided to commit CMakeLists.txt and CMakePresets.json as files that helped me build for debugging/release.
+Here are CMakeLists.txt and CMakePresets.json, which helped me build for debugging.